misirov/cantina-galactic-gunners/README.md

 # cantina-galactic-gunners
 Vibe Coded self contained HTML Shoot ’em up game.

 > Use at own risk.
 I have LITERALLY vibe-coded 95% of this.
 Have absolutely no idea what the code does but it works and it's fun.
+Start it up with VSCode Live Server to load assets.
 >
 > Enjoy!